peterpih/tidydata/CodeBook.md

 This assignment uses the data set from studying using smartphones to monitor human activity[1] https://github.com/peterpih/tidydata/blob/master/README.txt

-The objective is to take a larger data set and create a smaller more focussed data set with: summary variables of interest and more conveniently names variables using a script .R program which requires no intervention.
+The objective of this Final Project is to take a larger data set and create a smaller more focussed data set with: summary variables of interest and more conveniently names variables using a script .R program which requires no intervention.

 ### The Data Set